 Ancestral Hall: It is a kind of temple where families can worship their ancestors.

-Xidi is one of the many wonderful stops on our travel: Discover the Ancient Chinese Villages in the Huizhou Region
+Xidi is one of the many wonderful stops on our travel: Explore the Ancient Chinese Villages in the Huizhou Region